Positive Affirmations Help You Live a Happy Life: 101 Examples To Get Started

 People use positive affirmations for a variety of reasons.
 Although you can use any type of affirmation, some focus on specific goals, while others enhance your overall wellness.

-We’ve broken down the positive affirmations you can set into broad categories to help you find the best affirmations for your life.
+We’ve broken down our positive affirmation examples into broad categories to help you find the best ones for your life.

 Wellness Affirmations